 1. Commercialization of intellectual property: Utilization of 12 patent applications

-Production of valuable molecules such as biologics and cosmetic components by application of the "light-switch" method to plants (Column)
+Production of valuable molecules such as biologics and cosmetic components by application of the "light-switch" method to plants (Research; Column)

 As published in Proc.
 Natl.
 Acad.
 Sci.
 USA, 2010